ahmad-hamza/piio/README.md

 PiiO HAT is suitable for developing real-time interfaces with RPI for building applications like:
-* home / building automation controller
+* Home / building automation controller
 * Motor control
 * Industrail automation controllers
 * power SMPS converters and Solar/Battery chargers and inverters
+* ProAudio application using AES3 / EBU
+* industrial RS485 or CAN applications

+**Launching Crowd Fundign campign soon !!! stay tuned** Please register your email address here to get updates: